jimmyatv/extract-contacts-with-ai/README.md

 For notifications, `react-toastify` is used.
 Bootstrap is primarily used for modals and triggers.

 The project also features instant search and filters, and the Lighthouse performance score was optimized to near maximum.

-**Note:** XAMPP or a similar local server environment is recommended to run the Laravel backend if you want a smooth local development setup.

 ---

 ## Technologies
-- **Backend:** Laravel 10, MySQL
+- **Backend:** Laravel 10, PostgreSQL (Supabase)
 - **Frontend:** React (Functional Components, Hooks, ES6+)
 - **UI Libraries:** Bootstrap, react-swiper, react-toastify
 - **AI Parsing:** OpenAI GPT-4 API (used securely via backend)